Sharangshaa/Pelagicatchview_Kochi/README.md

 Showcase R Shiny’s potential for fisheries data communication and decision support

-Encourage open, reproducible tools for marine research and monitoring ⚙️ Key Features
+Encourage open, reproducible tools for marine research and monitoring

+** Key Features**

-🗺️ Interactive Map: Displays mock fishing ground locations generated randomly in pelagic Arabian sea
+Interactive Map: Displays mock fishing ground locations generated randomly in pelagic Arabian sea

-🎣 Catch Composition: Visual summaries of catch of billfishes and sharks
+Catch Composition: Visual summaries of catch of billfishes and sharks

-⛵ Trip Statistics: active fishing days
+Trip Statistics: active fishing days

-🧮 Data Filters: Explore fishing trips by gear type (longline and gillnet), and year slider
+Data Filters: Explore fishing trips by gear type (longline and gillnet), and year slider

-💡 Dynamic UI: Built with R Shiny and leaflet for smooth interactivity
+ Dynamic UI: Built with R Shiny and leaflet for smooth interactivity

-⚠️ Data Disclaimer
+** Data Disclaimer**

 The data displayed in this application are entirely simulated and do not represent real fishing locations or catches.